I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 In July 2015, the 69-year-old Deputy Speaker of Britain’s House of Lords was caught on camera snorting cocaine and cavorting in his apartment wearing the orange bra of one of the two prostitutes who were keeping him company.
 Lord Sewel (now known without affection by the British public as Lord Sewer) resigned his House of Lords post, which was as guardian of the chamber’s standards of behaviour.

 The shenanigans of Donald Trump’s presidency shows a lowering of the standards of behaviour previously thought not possible.
-After seven months in office, The New York Times listed all his false or misleading claims and logged 1,057 of them.
+During his four-year term in office he racked up some 30,000 false or misleading statement; that's an average of 21 a day.

 Thousands of priests and nuns have abused the trust placed in them by mistreating children placed in their care.
 Worse, their church hierarchies covered up their venal behaviour for decades.